knasonov/chinese2/FUNCTION_REFERENCE.md

 - `app`

   Flask application serving the selection page and providing the `/update_words` endpoint to receive the user's choices.
+It also exposes a `/recalculate` endpoint to recompute all probabilities from the stored interaction counts.